MrrZed0/Streamer.bot-Credits-Overylay/README.md

 *I Also Included Streamer.bot Inport Code Just Copy The Group And Paste It To Your Alerts & Make Sure To Change The File Location In The C# Code*

 *Change Only The followers.txt file & The Argument Value 'Twitch: %targetUser%' - Make Sure At least Include %targetUser% To Grab Users Name - LEAVE THE REST ALONE THIS INCLUDES New_Twitch_Follower Argument*
+**Make Sure To Add Twitch or Kick Grab User Info As Target In Sub-Actions - Put Before Runs c# If User Is On Text File Already**
 ![Test Image 1](https://github.com/MrrZed0/Streamer.bot-Credits-Overylay/blob/main/Untitled.png)

 -----------------